|Phone:||(613) 520-2600 x 8169|

 |Office:||1318 Dunton Tower|

-Sinclair-Palm is currently working on two SSHRC funded research projects.
+Sinclair-Palm is currently working on three SSHRC funded research projects.
 In Drawing Queer and Trans Family ($50,000), Sinclair-Palm and Dr. Hannah Dyer (P.I., Brock University) explore the social and emotional worlds of children with queer, trans and gender non-binary parents.
 This project seeks to evaluate how children understand and aesthetically represent LGBTQ2+ family so that their needs and well-being are better assessed.
 By eliciting drawings and conducting interviews to supplement socio-legal narratives of queer and trans kinship, the project will create knowledge driven by children’s embodied and affective experiences.

-Sinclair-Palm is also the Principal Investigator for a project titled, From surviving to thriving: Trans youths’ lives across national borders ($40,000).
+Sinclair-Palm is also the Principal Investigator for a SSHRC Insight Development Grant project titled, From surviving to thriving: Trans youths’ lives across national borders ($40,000).
 This project examines the wellbeing of trans youth in 2 international contexts: Ireland and Australia.
 This 2year study will address a gap in research about the international experiences of trans youth and the way youth internationally are using language to render themselves intelligible.
 Through interviews with trans youth in Ireland and Australia, the project explores how the names they receive, refuse and choose can expose the challenges trans youth face when narrating their identity formation.
 Participants will also be invited to create a page in a zine about trans youths’ experiences of renaming.
 This zine will bring together art, narratives and educational material about naming and trans experience from young trans people internationally.

-- Queer and Trans Youth
+- Queer and Trans Theory

 - Sexuality Education

 - Identity Development